Eclipse eTrice - Real-Time Modeling Tools

 Graphical Structure Editor

 The Structure Editor allows to edit the Actor Structure in a convenient way.
 It is possible to create and arrange actor references and ports and to create bindings and layer connections.

 The Behavior Editor allows to describe the Actor Behavior by means of a hierarchical finite state machine.
 It is possible to create and arrange states, choice points, transition points and transitions.

 Currently eTrice has two generators for ANSI-C and for Java code.
 A C++ generator is currently being developed.
 We strive to achieve a good readability of the generated code.

 The Runtimes provide basic infrastructure like messaging and debug support in form of the generation of sequence diagrams from the running application.
-Thanks to the good Java (JDT) and C (CDT) integration within Eclipse very short round trip times can be achieved.
+Thanks to the good Java (JDT) and C (CDT) integration within the Eclipse IDE very short round trip times can be achieved.

 - Read the proposal